How to get the Best Living Room Furniture Layout at Your Place

 This approach can often make a room feel too formal.
 And in many cases, the room can feel smaller because there’s a lot of wasted space not being utilised properly.

-Truthfully, I’ve never walked into a space and thought the TV was better left of a unit rather than being wall-mounted.
+Truthfully, I’ve never walked into a space and thought the TV was better left on an entertainment unit rather than being wall-mounted.
 It always looks better on a wall.

 The trick to getting TV’s on walls right, is to ensure the set is not mounted too high up the wall.
 You want it to be at eye level or slightly higher when you’re sitting down.

-But 100% of the time the set will look nicer mounted.
+But 100% of the time the set will look nicer mounted, as will the unit beneath it.
 It also means your entertainment unit can be more streamlined and less imposing in the space.

-I’d love to know what’s bugging you in your living room.
+What’s your main issue in trying to achieve the best living room furniture layout?
+I’d love to know what’s bugging you.
 Drop a comment below and I’ll give you some hints and tips on how to correct it.